claydrone/ipfs-computing-router/README.md

 # ipfs-computing-router
 ![](ipfs_compute_router.png)

-IPFS Computing Router enable user to store and fetch dataset from the closest IPFS node and upload the training result to the same node available.
+IPFS Computing Router is a CDN that enables users to fetch datasets from the closest SP to computing resources and perform computing jobs.
+If the data is not found on the SP, it will fetch the data from the closest SP and pay for the retrieval and hosting cost via FEVM contract.

 ## Installation